 EHRs that offer waiting room features can greatly improve processes for your entire facility, but especially your front desk staff.

 They have to manage the flow of patients through the office in a real world clinical setting, which can be hectic and unpredictable.
-Any tools that assist your front desk staff in facilitating an efficient waiting room will benefit your overall operation.
+Any tools that assist your front desk staff in facilitating an efficient waiting room, such as a dynamic scheduler, will benefit your overall operation.

 An EHR’s waiting room feature should, at least, allow the front desk to check in patients with ease.
 Effective waiting room tools can also notify the relevant care provider when a patient they are treating has checked in.
 It is also common for your EHR to alert both sets of staff which room the patient will be examined in.